Analyzing the Price-to-Earnings Ratio of Kilroy Realty Corp. (KRC) - News Heater

 KRC) stock’s latest price update

 Kilroy Realty Corp.
-(NYSE: KRC)’s stock price has gone decline by -4.20 in comparison to its previous close of 28.60, however, the company has experienced a -9.24% decrease in its stock price over the last five trading days.
+(NYSE: KRC)’s stock price has gone rise by 6.64 in comparison to its previous close of 28.47, however, the company has experienced a 9.05% increase in its stock price over the last five trading days.
 Seeking Alpha reported 2023-10-25 that Kilroy Realty shares have lost over one-third of their value due to concerns about remote working and rental demand in the office sector.
 The company’s Q3 earnings beat expectations, but property costs and interest expenses have increased, offsetting higher revenue.
 Kilroy’s balance sheet is well-structured, but the decline in demand for office space remains a challenge, with declining occupancy and leasing activity likely to reduce cash flow over time.

 KRC’s Market Performance

 Kilroy Realty Corp.
-(KRC) has experienced a -9.24% fall in stock performance for the past week, with a -12.12% drop in the past month, and a -21.38% drop in the past quarter.
-The volatility ratio for the week is 3.15%, and the volatility levels for the past 30 days are at 3.46% for KRC.
-The simple moving average for the last 20 days is -8.98% for KRC’s stock, with a simple moving average of -17.08% for the last 200 days.
+(KRC) has experienced a 9.05% rise in stock performance for the past week, with a 1.00% rise in the past month, and a -17.25% drop in the past quarter.
+The volatility ratio for the week is 3.46%, and the volatility levels for the past 30 days are at 3.54% for KRC.
+The simple moving average for the last 20 days is 3.72% for KRC’s stock, with a simple moving average of -7.16% for the last 200 days.

 Analysts’ Opinion of KRC